Best Adoption Resource for Step-Parents and Relatives in Alberta

 Financial Considerations Specific to Kinship Adoption

-Supports for Permanency (SFP): Families who adopt a child who was in government care under a Permanent Guardianship Order may qualify for SFP payments.
+Supports for Permanency (SFP): Families who adopt a child who was in government care under a Permanent Guardianship Order or Agreement may qualify for SFP payments.
 As of April 2026, daily maintenance rates range from $24.46 (child age 0–1) to $28.82 (child age 9–11) per day.
 Importantly, some SFP components — therapeutic supports, respite care, and counseling — are not income-tested even under the 2025 rules, meaning families above the $180,000 threshold may still access these supports.

 Frequently Asked Questions